electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/navigation/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/technology/uiandoperations/navigation/search3.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/technology/uiandoperations/navigation/search3s.jpg"
-        alt="Step 3: Navigation informs that you don't have enough charge going to IKEA and suggest adding charging along the route" title="Step 3: Navigation informs that you don't have enough charge going to IKEA and suggest adding charging along the route">
+        class="img-fluid" alt="Step 3: Navigation informs that you don't have enough charge going to IKEA and suggest adding charging along the route" title="Step 3: Navigation informs that you don't have enough charge going to IKEA and suggest adding charging along the route">
     </a>
     <figcaption><h4>Step 3: Navigation informs that you don't have enough charge going to IKEA and suggest adding charging along the route</h4></figcaption>
 </figure>